-The Office of Ethnic Communities serves those who identify their ethnicity as African, Asian, Continental European, Latin American and/or Middle Eastern.
-If you identify with any of these ethnicities and have considerable senior level experience and sector expertise, you are invited to register with us.
+We serve those who identify their ethnicity as African, Asian, Continental European, Latin American and/or Middle Eastern.
+If you identify with any of these ethnicities and have considerable senior-level experience and sector expertise, you are invited to register with us.

 What happens to my registration form and CV?

-How often can I expect to hear from the Office?
+How often can I expect to hear from the Ministry?